-I received my bachelor degree in mechanical engineering from Jadavpur University, Calcutta, India, in 1995, master′s degree in computer science from the Indian Statistical Institute, Calcutta, in 1997, and Ph.D. in electrical engineering from the University of Virginia, Charlottesville, in May, 2003.
-After having two years of postdoctoral research and a year of industrial work experience, I joined the Department of Computing Science, University of Alberta in July 2006.
-Now, I am an associate professor at this Department.
+Dr. Nilanjan Ray received his bachelor degree in mechanical engineering from Jadavpur University, Calcutta, India, in 1995, master′s degree in computer science from the Indian Statistical Institute, Calcutta, in 1997, and Ph.D. in electrical engineering from the University of Virginia, Charlottesville, in May, 2003.
+After having two years of postdoctoral research and a year of industrial work experience, he joined the Department of Computing Science, University of Alberta in July 2006.
+Now, he is a full professor at this Department.
 I received the CIMPA-UNESCO fellowship for image processing in 1999; the graduate fellowship at Indian Statistical Institute from 1995 to 1997; and the best student paper award from IBM Picture Processing Society presented at the IEEE International Conference on Image Processing, Rochester, NY, 2002.
-My research area is image and video analysis – analytics, segmentation, object detection, image classification, object tracking.
+His research areas are in image and video analysis – analytics, segmentation, object detection, image classification, object tracking.